minitest/minitest/README.txt

 == REQUIREMENTS:

-* Ruby 1.8, maybe even 1.6 or lower.
+* Ruby 1.8.7+.
 No magic is involved.
+I hope.

 == INSTALL: